bisg2919/My-Books-Database/README.md

 # My-Books-Database
-Python GUI project using Tkinter and MySQL to create a books database and perform CRUD operations
+Python GUI project using Tkinter and MySQL to create a books database and perform CRUD (Create, Read, Update and Delete) operations